Indian Pharmaceutical Industry: Possibility of A Global Leadership

 The move to export HCQ and paracetamol to the U.S., Brazil, and a handful of European countries, has reinforced our ‘pharmacy to the world’ image.
 Be it Africa or Latin America, we are exporting HCQ without any disparity, mobilizing Indian Air Force flights, foreign evacuation charters, and even diplomatic cargoes.

 There are three major possibilities that can catapult the Indian pharmaceutical industry towards global leadership.
-First is to expand healthcare infrastructure, coverage, and emerge as a global hub for drug discovery and development.
-Second is to pick our spots in making India the manufacturing hub of critical APIs, to de-risk global supply chains.
+The first is to expand healthcare infrastructure, coverage, and emerge as a global hub for drug discovery and development.
+The second is to pick our spots in making India the manufacturing hub of critical APIs, to de-risk global supply chains.
 The third is to instill a sense of purpose, and assertiveness in our medical diplomacy.

-To know about our digital solutions for pharmaceutical companies, you can reach us at: email@example.com/ +91 9881969598
+To know about our digital channels and solutions for maximizing the outreach of Healthcare brands, you can reach us at email@example.com/ +91 9822824281